So You Wanna Go Back to Egypt?

 Sometimes its easier to look back than to look forward.
 Just as the Egyptians looked back and remembered “sitting around pots of meat”, we can, as homeschoolers, look back and remember things wrongly as well.

 “If I send my kids back to school, they’ll get a better education than I can give them at home.”
 Honestly, probably not in Philadelphia.
-A recent article in the Philadelphia Inquirer stated that nearly 90 percent of Philadelphia’s public high schools performed in the lowest quartile on their SAT’s.
+An article in the Philadelphia Inquirer stated that nearly 90 percent of Philadelphia’s public high schools performed in the lowest quartile on their SAT’s.
 In fact, according to this same article, there are only 10 public high schools in all of Philadelphia that are performing with middle to high scores on their SAT’s.
 So, as much as you may feel you’re failing as a teacher at home, chances are your child is actually learning more at home than he or she would at school.

 “My house is so chaotic all day — trying to homeschool my child and keep up with my toddler and the baby.
 The younger ones are always interrupting him while he does his work.
 If he goes back to school, it will be a peaceful environment, good for learning, no interruptions.”
 It may be true that your child’s work is interrupted at home, but there would be plenty of interruptions at school as well.
 Teachers busy; trying to help as many students as they can; finding it difficult to get through the lesson plan because other students are interrupting the class with challenging behavior, with bathroom breaks, with difficulty in understanding, etc.